Building Klue

 Search

-For search, I tried a simple similarity search (raw cosine similarity), but it couldn't keep up with 1,000+ notes.
+For search, I first tried raw cosine similarity, but it couldn't keep up with 1,000+ notes.
 Then I looked into FAISS (via WASM), but it was too bulky to load quickly in a browser.
-I discovered Orama, which gave hybrid search (text + vector) with a tiny footprint and IndexedDB persistence out of the box.
+I eventually found Orama, which gave hybrid search (text + vector) with a tiny footprint and IndexedDB persistence out of the box.

-I implemented a queue to process one note at a time because initial versions let embedding requests run concurrently, leading the Chrome service worker to crash after indexing 50 notes.
-The queue processes slower, but is stable for v1.
+I added a queue to process one note at a time.
+The early versions let embedding requests run concurrently, and the Chrome service worker kept crashing after indexing 50 notes.
+The queue is slower, but stable for v1.

 UX: The Context Surfacing Problem

 While setting up the backend, I was also trying to address the core UX problem: how do users tell the app what context to use?
-Took a few tries to get this right.
+It took a few tries to get this right.

-First attempt had fragmented context management.
-Header pill showed "Related Notes," dropdown hiding Tag filters, chat having no explicit context control.
+The first attempt had fragmented context management.
+A header pill showed "Related Notes," a dropdown hid the Tag filters, and chat had no explicit context control.
 Users couldn't compose specific context like "analyse This Page + #research notes."

-I killed the header pill and moved everything into "Stack" chips — a single source of truth for context.
+I killed the header pill and moved everything into "Stack" chips, which became a single source of truth for context.
 I used semantic search for suggestion pills instead.
-When viewing a page with no saved notes, we extract the page's title and text, generate embeddings, query vector DB for similar notes and then pull their tags.
+When viewing a page with no saved notes, we extract the page's title and text, generate embeddings, query the vector DB for similar notes, and then pull their tags.

 The strategy:

-- Stack = one state driving both Library filtering AND chat context
+• Stack is one state that drives both Library filtering AND chat context.

-- Live context: Changing filters updates the next chat message, doesn't reset the conversation
+• Live context: changing filters updates the next chat message, but doesn't reset the conversation.

 Users today treat classic chat UIs as a workspace.
 They want to bring new tools into the conversation, not start over.

 I refined the stack with a fixed 'This Page' button, a new pop-up context menu for more filters and sorting, and a scrollable horizontal bar.
-The tags appear as light grey chips in the Stack.
-Click one, it becomes an active filter, surfacing the related notes you forgot you had.
+Tags appear as light grey chips in the Stack.
+Click one, and it becomes an active filter, surfacing the related notes you forgot you had.

 If Stack is active and search returns nothing, we show a helper: "Searching in context.
 Search all notes?"
 One click clears Stack filters but keeps the search term.